JohnGu9/web-ssh-tool/README.md

 # Web ssh tool

 This tool is a web server that support normal web browser for ssh connect to server.
 It work as a ssh reverse proxy.
-It request be deploy on server and provide a website for client.
+It request to deploy on server.
 Client side has not need to install any tools but visit the website and access the server ssh.
 It is convenient for the device not ready with ssh tools but has browsers like pad or guest pc.

 At the same time, it also provide file system service.
 You can preview/download server's file or upload file to server.